 Fitbit Sense review: Health features

-Compared to the Apple Watch 6 and the Samsung Galaxy Watch 3, the Fitbit Sense is the most ambitious when it comes to new health features.
+Compared to all the best Fitbits, Apple Watch 6 and the Samsung Galaxy Watch 3, the Fitbit Sense is the most ambitious when it comes to new health features.
 The EDA and skin temperature sensor are unique to Fitbit, and are meant to give you a better understanding of just how you’re doing.
 It remains to be seen how useful these metrics are, but Fitbit deserves some credit for trying something new.

 I don’t need a watch to tell me I’m stressed.
 But, the Sense will quantify how stressed you are, not just based on how you feel after doom scrolling on Twitter, but also your heart rate, sleep, and activity levels.
 You can also take an EDA scan, which measures your electrodermal activity, and then factors in your other metrics.
 After, it asks you how you’re feeling, and gives you the option of taking a guided meditation session to help you calm down.